ftm1337/docs/docs/elite/Original ELITE on Fantom/index.md

 ---

-title:  ≢ ELITE, Our Token
+title: ELITE, Our Token
 grand_parent:
-parent:
+parent: ≢ ELITE, Our Token
 has_children: true
-nav_order: 3
+nav_order: 1

 ---

 # ELITE
-> $ELITE is the Eliteness.Network token!
+> $ELITE is the ftm.guru token!

-{.highlight}
-You can convert your old original ELITE token to the new ELITE token on E3 DEX at [eliteness.network/e3/250-10](https://eliteness.network/e3/250-10).

 ## An Elite History
 One of the earliest tokens on the Fantom Network, ELITE was created with the sole purpose of being a prized possession due to its scarce supply.